Gab0/newsfilter/README.md

 `NewsChannels` file contais the channel list, tweak it.

-If you run `openInfo.py` anytime, a browser window will pop and open last shown tweet's link, if it contained any.
+If you run `enterHyperlink.py` anytime, a browser window will pop and open last shown tweet's link, if it contained any.
 This is not working atm xD

-Newsfilter is a highly experimental piece of software is and I'm working on it.
-Ideas are appreciated.
+With that action defined at .xmobarrc you can also click on the scrolling text to access that hyperlink.

+There should be some versions of this same thing around the internets, but yeah... this repo was inspired by SimCity 3000.
-Good luck on enjoying this :x
+Good luck on enjoying this XD

-Todo:

-newsfilter.py gathers tweets from Twitter and proccess them into a big string, and prints it for scroller to read.
-Working on scripts that gets message from other sources.